 Isidingo, once known as one of the best shows on South African television is in its 16th year.
 It tells the story of the mineworkers, managers, residents and owners of Horizon Deep Gold Mine.

 Over the years the storyline of the soap opera has moved away from the intricate and dramatic stories of the lives and struggles of the working class and opted to showcase more affluent families living in the small town.

 But it seems that the introduction of the Zondile family has brought some spark back to the show as Zukisa Zondile, played by Noluthando Meje, a domestic worker and her husband Sizwe Zondile (Jet Novuka) an unemployed mineworker, struggle to stay afloat.

 Noluthando Meje, or Nolly as she is popularly known, has recently joined the cast of Isidingo and fast become one of its adored characters.

-are receiving a lot of positive feedback about how well you are portraying the
+You are receiving a lot of positive feedback about how well you are portraying the role of Zukisa.

 I am glad that the character that I portray isn’t one that would be predictable for the audience.
 It allows the viewers to see me in a different light.
 I have never had such a big role, so it is a blessing.